 Seth Cox expressed concern about past notification issues and asked whether there was a way to verify that written notice had been given and who would be responsible for that verification.

-Bryce Armstrong explained that if the notice became a standard in the ordinance, the county would verify the property list provided by the applicant.
-He stated that the county already did similar verification for conditional uses, but this proposed standard was stricter because it applied to landowners within 300 feet, not only adjacent owners.
+Bryce Armstrong explained that if the proposed noticing requirements became a standard in the ordinance, the county would verify the property list provided by the applicant.
+He stated that the county already did similar verification for conditional uses, but this proposed standard was stricter because it applied to landowners within 300 feet, not only adjacent landowners.
 He explained that staff would generate their own property list, compare it with the applicant’s list, and require a copy of the written notice and the method used to distribute it.

 Seth Cox clarified that the county would be responsible for verifying that the written notice had gone out.